dawnvt/BeatSaberModCommissions/README.md

 * [ScoreRequirement](https://github.com/dawnvt/scorerequirement) - Disable score submission by toggling 5 individual requirements and limits
 * [CustomMenuPointers](https://github.com/dawnvt/custommenupointers) - Custom menu pointers!
 (Currently only loads Saber Factory sabers.)

+## Payment
+* Payment will be done through PayPal only - I will do an estimate of how complex the mod is, and give you a general estimate time wise before I start working.
+  * Note: This ***will*** be somewhat inaccurate, and you will have to wait for the final estimate for the final price.

 ## Contact Info
 * Discord: [Raine#1111](https://discordapp.com/users/813176414692966432)
 * Email: [raine.modcommissions@gmail.com](raine.modcommissions@gmail.com)